arkboix/dwm-hyprland/README.md

 # Installation

+Either run the install script and reboot or manually install:
 Please delete the existing of these directories (backup recommended), then copy the files to their designated directories:

 -----------------------------
 | Dotfiles | Directories    |
 |----------|----------------|